-4.7.2 Upon receipt of the notification and Nigeria is the State of Registry or the State of the Operator, the Director-General/CEO shall as soon as possible, provide the State conducting the investigation with any relevant information available to him/her regarding the aircraft and flight crew involved in the accident or serious incident.
+- 4.7.
+(1) The Director-General/CEO shall acknowledge receipt of any notification of an accident or serious incident received from another State. - (2) Upon receipt of the notification and Nigeria is the State of Registry or the State of the Operator, the Director-General/CEO shall as soon as possible, provide the State conducting the investigation with any relevant information available to him/her regarding the aircraft and flight crew involved in the accident or serious incident.
 The Director-General/CEO shall also inform the State whether he/she intends to appoint an accredited representative and if such an accredited representative is appointed, the name and contact details; as well as the expected date of arrival if the accredited representative will travel to the State of Occurrence.

-- 4.7.3 Upon receipt of the notification from the State of Registry and Nigeria being the State of the Operator, the Director-General/CEO shall upon request, provide the State of Registry with any relevant information available to him/her regarding the flight crew and the aircraft involved in the accident or incident.
-The Director-General/CEO shall also inform the State of Registry whether he/she intends to appoint an accredited representative, and if such an accredited representative is appointed, the name and contact details; as well as the expected date of arrival if the accredited representative will be present at the investigation. - 4.7.4 Upon receipt of a notification and Nigeria being the State of the Operator, the Director-General/CEO shall with a minimum of delay and by the most suitable and quickest means available, as much as possible provide the State of Registry or the State conducting the investigation with details of dangerous goods on board the aircraft. - 4.7.5 The Director-General/CEO shall on request, provide the State conducting the investigation with any relevant information available to him/her including the flight crew and the aircraft involved in the accident or serious incident.
+- (3) Upon receipt of the notification from the State of Registry and Nigeria being the State of the Operator, the Director-General/CEO shall upon request, provide the State of Registry with any relevant information available to him/her regarding the flight crew and the aircraft involved in the accident or incident.
+The Director-General/CEO shall also inform the State of Registry whether he/she intends to appoint an accredited representative, and if such an accredited representative is appointed, the name and contact details; as well as the expected date of arrival if the accredited representative will be present at the investigation. - (4) Upon receipt of a notification and Nigeria being the State of the Operator, the Director-General/CEO shall with a minimum of delay and by the most suitable and quickest means available, as much as possible provide the State of Registry or the State conducting the investigation with details of dangerous goods on board the aircraft. - (5) The Director-General/CEO shall on request, provide the State conducting the investigation with any relevant information available to him/ her including the flight crew and the aircraft involved in the accident or serious incident.